Church of Christ (Holiness) U.S.A.: History

-The Church of Christ (Holiness) U.S.A. shares a common early history with the Church of God in Christ.
+The Church of Christ (Holiness) U.S.A. shares an early history with the Church of God in Christ.
 Charles Price Jones, a Missionary Baptist preacher in Alabama and later Mississippi, accepted the doctrines of Holiness Methodism around 1896.
 During this time C.P.
 Jones became associated with W. S. Pleasant, J. A. Jeter, Charles Harrison Mason, along with other Holiness leaders.
 In 1897, C.P.
 Jones conducted a Holiness convention from June 6–15 at the church he pastored, Mt.
 Helm Baptist Church, in Jackson, Mississippi.
 In 1898, the name Mt.
 Helm Baptist Church was changed to Church of Christ.
 This new group of Holiness leaders was expelled from the Jackson Baptist Association.
 From that expulsion, they adopted the name Christ Association of Mississippi of Baptized Believers in Christ in 1900, and the national Holiness movement accepted the name by C. H. Mason—Church of God in Christ—in 1906.
 In that same year, an annual convocation selected J. A. Jeter, C. H. Mason, and D. J. Young to investigate the Azusa Street Revival conducted by William J. Seymour.
 C.H.
 Mason and D. J. Young accepted William Seymour's teaching concerning the baptism of the Holy Spirit and returned with such doctrinal message with great enthusiasm.
 After an extended discussion on the issue of the baptism of the Holy Spirit, at the 1907 convention, the assembly withdrew the right hand of fellowship from C. H. Mason, D. J. Young and others who held to the doctrine of speaking in tongues.
 C. P. Jones retained the doctrine of the holiness movement, while C. H. Mason held to Holiness Pentecostalism.
 Congregations led by Charles W. Gray also retained the original teaching of the holiness movement and though identical in doctrine to those led by C.P.
 Jones, they left and formed the Original Church of God.

 The name Church of God in Christ was widely held by both groups until 1907, when Bishop C. H. Mason had the name COGIC, incorporated.
 Churches of the Holiness division began to use the name Church of Christ Holiness, and in October 1920 was chartered in the state of Mississippi as the Church of Christ (Holiness) U.S.A..